 Location: Gaixia (present-day Suzhou, Anhui)

-The decisive battle of Chu Han Contention, fought in 202 BC between Liu Bang and Xiang Yu ended with the victory of Liu Bang.
-Liu Bang later proclaimed himself the Emperor of China and founded the Han Dynasty, whereas Xiang Yu committed suicide after the battle.
+The decisive battle of between the Chu and the Han, fought in 202 BC between Liu Bang and Xiang Yu, ended with a victory for Liu Bang.
+Liu Bang later proclaimed himself Emperor of China and founded the Han dynasty, whereas Xiang Yu committed suicide after the battle.
 During the battle, Han troops captured Xiang Yu’s wife “Consort Yu”.
-Yu sent most of his army to the capital to save his wife, and the divided force turned out to be an advantage to the Han.
-Liu Bang snared Xiang Yu’s 100,000 armies with his prodigious 300,000 forces at night, as the battle continued.
-When Xiang Yu saw his army crumbling by a large margin, he had no choice but to kill himself with a sword.
+Yu sent most of his army to the capital to save his wife and the divided force turned out to be an advantage to the Han.
+Liu Bang snared Xiang Yu’s 100,000 armies with his prodigious 300,000 force at night as the battle raged.
+When Xiang Yu saw his army crumbling, he had no choice but to fall on his sword.

-All of these ancient battles created big political and geographical change.
+All of these ancient battles created great political and geographical change.
 Huge numbers of people were killed, and yet the battles continued.
-Some wars were the result of a conflict that could have been resolved with various other methods.
-Oftentimes war was used to show the kingdom or county’s supremacy, and it often caused the loss of innocent life.
+Some wars were the result of conflicts that could have been resolved in different ways.
+Often war was used to show a kingdom or country’s supremacy, and frequently led to the loss of innocent life.